About Asbestos Exposure at Brown County Hospital — Hiawatha, Kansas: Former Worker Claims

 HVAC systems in hospitals of this era created multiple exposure pathways that affected workers beyond the boiler room.

-- Ductwork was commonly lined or wrapped with asbestos-containing insulation board reportedly manufactured by Celotex, Georgia-Pacific, and Armstrong World Industries
+- Ductwork was commonly lined or wrapped with asbestos-containing insulation board reportedly manufactured by ceiling tile, and

-- Air handling units were frequently insulated with sprayed-on fireproofing — including W.R.
-Grace Monokote and comparable spray-applied materials allegedly containing asbestos fibers — or blanket insulation products containing asbestos
+- Air handling units were frequently insulated with sprayed-on fireproofing — including spray-applied fireproofing** and comparable spray-applied materials allegedly containing asbestos fibers — or blanket insulation products containing asbestos

 - Mechanical rooms where HVAC systems converged were often the most heavily contaminated spaces in the entire building

-- Equipment support structures and duct mounting hardware may have been coated with asbestos-containing spray fireproofing reportedly supplied by W.R.
-Grace and Combustion Engineering
+- Equipment support structures and duct mounting hardware may have been coated with asbestos-containing spray fireproofing reportedly supplied by and

 HVAC mechanics, sheet metal workers, and building maintenance staff who worked in these spaces may have been exposed to elevated concentrations of respirable asbestos fibers across their entire careers.